-Use a CCT-diagram calculation type to do a precipitation simulation of the continuous-cooling-transformation (CCT)
+Use a CCT-diagram calculation type to calculate the continuous-cooling-transformation (CCT) curve for precipitation.

 Temperature: Enter Min and Max values and choose a Unit (Kelvin, Celsius, or Fahrenheit).

 Cooling rate(s): Enter a range of values in the field, e.g. .01 .1 1 10 100.
 These values are equal to K/s, °C/s or °F/s per second based on the Unit selected above.